 Joseph (Joe) Nigg was born in Davenport, Iowa, and grew up throughout the Midwest.
 He holds a BA in English from Kent State University, an MFA from the Iowa Writers' Workshop, and a Ph.D. from the University of Denver's Writing Program.
 His part-time jobs range from boilermaking and gandydancing to factory work and waiting on tables.
 While always writing on the side, he taught literature and writing at the high school and college levels prior to serving as a corporate editor for a worldwide network.
-A father and grandfather, he lives with his wife in Denver, Colorado, where he writes full-time up in their library in a hundred-year-old house.
+A father. grandfather, and great-grandfather, he lives with his wife in Denver, Colorado, where he writes full-time up in their library in a hundred-year-old house.

 Mythical Beast Books